ethereum/sourcify/services/server/README.md

 cp .env.template .env
 ```

-Run Postgres with docker compose:
+Run Postgres with docker compose (not that this will not have a `postgres` root user.
+For production, you should run a Postgres instance and then add your own user).

 ```bash
 docker compose up -d